The Last Kids on Earth (TV series): Merchandise

 Jakks Pacific launched a toyline based on the series in early 2020.
 Outright Games published a video game tie-in The Last Kids on Earth and the Staff of Doom, for across consoles and PC in 2021.
 A graphic novel, subtitled Thrilling Tales from the Tree House, is currently released as of April 6, 2021.

 Reception

 The series received a mixed reception.
 Ashley Moulton of Common Sense Media reviewed the interactive special, "The Last Kids on Earth: Happy Apocalypse to You," describing it a "fun interactive episode" with scary scenes and cartoon violence.
-She stated that because of the special's format, some elements from the original series is lacking, but that the special is "very fun nonetheless."
+She stated that because of the special's format, some elements from the original series are lacking, but that the special is "very fun nonetheless."